 |Top > What's up around the Prime Minister > October, 2004|

-Prime Minister Junichiro Koizumi held a meeting with Mr. Ferenc Gyurcsany, the Prime Minister of the Republic of Hungary at the Prime Minister's Official Residence.
+Prime Minister Junichiro Koizumi held a meeting with Ms. Tarja Halonen, the President of the Republic of Finland at the Prime Minister's Official Residence.